Afraid of Public Speaking? 7 Tips to Do It Well

 And it was.
 In fact, it was the best presentation I’d ever given.
 More from the heart, less from the head.

 While I’m sure she knew she wouldn’t actually die, her language reflects the level of fear people have about speaking.
 Fear of exposure.
 Fear of rejection.
-Fear of criticism, ridicule, social or professional humiliation.
+Fear of criticism, ridicule and social or professional humiliation.
 These fears may not be rational, but they are very real and often trigger an acute sense of vulnerability.

 The number one piece of advice I give to those seeking public speaking advice is the same I give to anyone who wants to speak with greater power, presence and impact.
 It is this: